weaveworks/weave/site/using-weave/host-network-integration.md

     host2$ weave expose
     10.2.1.132

 This command grants the host access to all of the application containers in the default subnet.
-An IP address is allocated by Weave especially for that purpose, and is returned after running `weave expose`.
+An IP address is allocated by Weave Net especially for that purpose, and is returned after running `weave expose`.

 Now you are able to ping the host: